DLTK's Crafts for Kids Perseus

 - Print out the template of choice.

-- Glue the large rectangular piece around the toilet paper roll (the
+- Glue the large rectangular piece around the toilet paper roll (the bottom 1/3 is the legs, the top 2/3 is his tunic).

-- Fold the tabs on the winged sandals and glue them inside the tp
+- Fold the tabs on the winged sandals and glue them inside the tp roll to give it a three dimensional effect

-- Glue the arms to the sides of the toilet paper roll
+- Glue the arms to the sides of the toilet paper roll.

 - Glue the head onto the top of the toilet paper roll.